mhshahin/Kubesible/README.md

 # Kubersible

-## Caution: This Repository is a WIP.
-It has been made and tested on CentOS 7 VMs.
+## Caution: This is a WIP.
+So far, it has been tested on CentOS 7 VMs.